openhab/openhab-addons/addons/binding/org.openhab.binding.miele/README.md

 {% include base.html %}

-# Miele@Home Binding
+# Miele@home Binding

-This binding integrates Miele@Home appliances.
-Miele@Home is a Zigbee based network to interconnect and control Miele appliances that are equipped with special modules.
-See www.miele.de for the list of supported appliances
+This binding integrates Miele@home appliances.
+Miele@home is a Zigbee based network to interconnect and control Miele appliances that are equipped with special modules.
+See [www.miele.de](http://www.miele.de) for the list of available appliances.

 ## Supported Things